tmst/ZodbDemo/DOCUMENTATION/CromlechVsGrok.md

 The next big difference is in the security model.
 The modern way to do security is security on views.
-Zope.Pulisher also does security on object access.
+Zope.Publisher also does security on object access.
 So Grok has to patch that leading to a lot of additional complexity.
 Cromlech takes the simpler approach of directly doing security on views.
-Cromlech also lets you can optionally add in security on object access.
+Cromlech also lets you  optionally add in security on object access.
 So Cromlech has optional security on view and model objects.

 Cromlech uses Zeam.form, while Grok uses